Skin Allergies: 5 Surprising Causes And How to Deal with Them

 Since harsh soaps can also trigger allergic reactions, use hypoallergenic products for sensitive skin.
 Try Dove Bar Sensitive Skin, which is a fragrance-free formula that won’t irritate your skin.
 It’s also made of ¼ moisturizing cream, so it and makes it more resistant to irritants.

 products are supposed to make your skin look better and healthier, but sometimes they contain ingredients that can cause allergies in some people.
 Formaldehyde releasers and parabens are preservatives that extend the shelf life of beauty products.
 These ingredients can be found in your shampoo and conditioner, sunscreens, moisturizers, makeup, and hair dyes.

-Use mild skincare products that are formulated for sensitive skin, like Baby Dove Sensitive Moisture Lotion, which is hypoallergenic, non-comedogenic, and pH-neutral.
+You can use gentle products or sensitive skin cleansers, like Baby Dove Sensitive Moisture Lotion.
+Baby Dove baby lotion products are hypoallergenic, non-comedogenic, and pH-neutral.
 It provides protection for very dry skin and delivers soothing comfort from tightness and itching.

 Your Metal Jewelry

 So, you’ve succeeded at layering your jewelry like your favorite influencer, but then you start itching and develop thick, painful bumps on your skin.
 Sounds like you have a nickel allergy, which can be triggered by metal accessories and hardware on your bags, belts, the frames on your eyeglasses, and even your phone!
 Try applying a coat of clear nail polish on jewelry to prevent the nickel from coming into contact with your skin, or stop wearing them altogether.
 As for your phone, try using a case so you don’t have to touch the metal.